Dichen-Li/Adaptive-Embodiment/README.md

 [//]: # (The goal is to use one policy observation dataset to supervise a URMA model.
 But before that, we will need to do sanity check on the URMA model.
 So we should approach the goal within two phases: 1. extract data from one policy observation to supervise the MLP actor-critic model.
 2. use one policy observation to supervise the URMA model.
 The following explanation goes over the phase reversly.)

-0. Place checkpoints under the project root.
+#### 0. Place checkpoints under the project root, or train robots to obtain checkpointws
 ```angular2html
 unzip logs.zip
 ```
-Checkpoints should be at `logs/rsl_rl/{robot_name}` where `robot_name` could be `GenDog1`, `GenDog2` etc.
+Checkpoints should be at `logs/rsl_rl/{robot_name}` where `robot_name` could be `GenDog1`, `GenDog2` etc. Alternatively, train any robot that you prefer and checkpoints will appear in the same directory.

 [//]: # (### One policy observation and URM/re RL actor-critic policies for each of the robots, and the student policy is the URMA model.
 It can be split into 3 steps.)

 #### 1. Data Collection
-To generate dataset for a robot, run the following command, which loads the most recent checkpoint in the directory and save datasets as `.h5` files in that folder.
+To generate a dataset for a robot, run the following command, which loads the most recent checkpoint in the directory and save datasets as `.h5` files in that folder.